We may earn affiliate commissions for the recommended products. Learn more.

 Older iPhone models, such as the iPhone 6S, iPhone 7, or iPhone 8, don’t work with eSIMs.
 Refer to our guide to activating eSIMs on iPhones for a comprehensive list of Apple smartphones that are eSIM-compatible.

 All new Samsung phones are eSIM-compatible.
 You can check if your Samsung phone works with eSIMs by going to settings on your phone and typing “IMEI.”
 If you see “IMEI (eSIM),” your phone supports eSIMs.
 Another way to check is by going to Settings > Connections > SIM card manager and checking for an option to add an eSIM.
-For more information, read our guide to checking if your Samsung device is eSIM-compatible.
+For more information, read our guide on how to check if your Samsung device is eSIM-compatible.

 Other eSIM plans you might be interested in: